-For example, Tashfin outlined that some finance companies may decide to charge the customer interest for the three months of the payment deferral holiday.
+For example, Osmani outlined that some finance companies may decide to charge the customer interest for the three months of the payment deferral holiday.

 Depending on how much the customer has borrowed, this could be anything from around £50 to £100 extra each month.

 The customer does not have to pay it back right away, but it will have to be paid back eventually.
 If the interest gets deferred to the end of the revised agreement (which could be in a couple of years), that interest charge will keep going up.